Skip to content

 Builder

-The builder renders a repeatable list of rows where each row can be a different block type.
-You define the available block types up front, and every block carries its own schema of fields.
-A row records which block it is through an automatic hidden type discriminator, so the field submits an array of row objects — each tagged with its type and keyed by that block’s field names.
-Create one with Builder::make() and list the blocks with ->blocks().
+The builder renders a repeatable list of rows where each row can be a different type.
+You define the available row templates up front, and every template carries its own schema of fields.
+A row records which template it uses through an automatic hidden type discriminator, so the field submits an array of row objects — each tagged with its type and keyed by that template’s field names.
+Create one with Builder::make() and list the templates with ->templates().

 Builder::make('items', 'Line items')